reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 }
 ```

+Below are the list of `SpringApplicationEvent`'s in the order of their execution,

 ### ApplicationContextInitializedEvent

 An `ApplicationContextInitializedEvent` is sent when the `ApplicationContext` is prepared and `ApplicationContextInitializers` have been called but before any bean definitions are loaded.

 ### ApplicationEnvironmentPreparedEvent

-An `ApplicationEnvironmentPreparedEvent` is sent when the Environment to be used in the context is known but before the context is created.
+An `ApplicationEnvironmentPreparedEvent` is sent when the `Environment` to be used in the context is known but before the context is created.

 ### ApplicationFailedEvent